RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/isolation_proposal_001.md

 For the purpose of this discussion, a _plugin_ consists of an arbitrary[^1] directory of files to be served to a browser over HTTPS.
 The plugin authors would _not_ be allowed to set response headers for these pages--the CSP header, specifically, would restrict the plugin capabilities.
+To prevent cross-plugin attacks, the CSP for each plugin could be narrowed to only allow requests to whitelisted API paths, even within the host domain.

 Plugin authors would specify the permissions required by their plugin.
 On plugin installation, a role with those permissions would be created, and it would be included in the set of roles that can be given in return for the ID token of an authorized user[^2].
 The goal of this design is